nisha2506d-ai/firsttime-/README.md

 # firsttime-
-this is new repository for me after 4 to 5 days
+this is new repository for me after 4 to 5 days.

+hey !
+I know you are late but you learned .
+I'm proud of you .